anonymoususdm2/anonymoususdm2.github.io/index.md

 B: But then he got mad at everybody and left us and went to the Lakers.
 [LAUGH].<br>
 A: [LAUGH].
 So you were kinda involved in basketball too, then?<br>

+<br>**Generated Text Response**: Yeah, yeah.
+And um, but then when he went to the Lakers, that was kinda sad.
+It's like, oh, no. [LAUGH].

 **Generated Spoken Response**

 <audio controls>